-How did EHRI select collections for the EHRI portal?
+How does EHRI select collections for the EHRI portal?

 EHRI wishes to keep the portal as open-ended as possible; therefore, all collection descriptions on Holocaust-relevant materials are welcome in the portal.
-When authoring descriptions of archival materials itself, EHRI focused on the period from 30 January 1933 to today.
-An exception was made for victim sources (sources from Jews or people considered as Jews under Nazi rule, or victim organizations); victim sources on Jewish life at the eve of the persecution, including the interwar period have been included.
-Our first geographical focus was on Germany and Eastern Europe, the main crime site of the Holocaust, our second one on other occupied countries and Axis countries, and our final one on other countries such as refugee countries.
-EHRI used a top-down approach: from national, to regional, to local, to individual.
+When authoring descriptions of archival materials itself, EHRI focuses on the period from 30 January 1933 to today.
+However, in case of so-called victim sources (sources from Jews or people considered as Jews under Nazi rule, or victim organizations) sources from the interwar period or earlier can be included.
+Our first geographical focus is on Germany and Eastern Europe, the main crime site of the Holocaust, our second one on other occupied countries and Axis countries, and our final one on other countries such as refugee countries.
+EHRI uses a top-down approach: from national, to regional, to local, to individual.
 A collection is considered a Holocaust-related collection if it contains one file on the Holocaust.

-The information provided in the field “Descriptions Source” allows you to distinguish between these two types of descriptions.
-The fields “Process Info” “Archivist Note” and “Rules and Conventions” as well as the “online history” information box available on the right-hand side of the screen provide additional information about the authoring, selection and integration of descriptions into the EHRI portal.
+The fields “Process Info”, “Archivist Note” and “Rules and Conventions” as well as the “online history” information box (available on the right-hand side of the screen) can provide additional information about the authoring, selection and integration of descriptions into the EHRI portal.

 The identification of sources is an ongoing effort.
-Differences in detail of information for certain countries and archives should become less significant as more descriptions are added to the EHRI portal.
+Differences in details of information should become less significant as more descriptions are added to the EHRI portal.

 Which languages are used in the EHRI portal?

 All country reports and descriptions of archival institutions are written in English.
-Descriptions of archival materials that are authored by EHRI are written in English.
+Descriptions of archival materials that are authored by EHRI are written in English as well.
 However, when existing descriptions of archival materials were available in languages other than English, they are integrated in their original language.
 On the difference between EHRI-authored descriptions and descriptions authored by others, see here.

 Did EHRI use a thesaurus/authority files?

 EHRI developed a thesaurus which is available in ten languages as well as authority files for corporate bodies and persons.
-Descriptions of archival materials authored by EHRI were consistently indexed with subject terms and authorities.
-For the already existing collection descriptions which were integrated in the EHRI portal, the mapping of keywords with the EHRI thesaurus and authority files is in a test phase.
+Descriptions of archival materials authored by EHRI are consistently indexed with subject terms and authorities.
+For the already existing collection descriptions which are integrated in the EHRI portal, the mapping of keywords with the EHRI thesaurus and authority files is in a test phase.